Dynamic behavior for a gradient algorithm with energy and momentum: Energy-adaptive gradient algorithms

-\end{definition} This means that a local minimizer $\theta^*$ is also a global minimizer.
-We note that strongly convex functions satisfy the PL condition, while a function that satisfies the PL condition is not necessary to be convex.
-For example, the function is not convex but satisfies the PL condition with $\mu=\frac{1}{32}, f^*=0$.
+This condition implies that a local minimizer $\theta^*$ is also a global minimizer.
+It's important to note that strongly convex functions satisfy the PL condition, although a function satisfying the PL condition need not be convex.
+For instance, the function